-Beginning with the August 12, 2014, primary election, eligible voters in Minnesota may choose to vote by absentee ballot for any reason.
+Beginning with the Primary Election on August 12, 2014, eligible voters in Minnesota may choose to vote by absentee ballot without providing a reason.
 Absentee ballots can be requested at any time, and will be mailed out to voters 46 days prior to the next regularly scheduled election.